ryantd42/NY-Legislative-Git/2023/S1724A-2023/bill.md

   January 13, 2023
   ___________

- Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation
+ Introduced  by  Sens.
+HARCKHAM,  PALUMBO,  SEPULVEDA  -- read twice and ordered printed, and when printed to be committed to the Committee  on Transportation  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the vehicle and traffic law, in relation to operators of a vehicle overtaking a bicycle from behind
+ AN ACT to amend the vehicle and traffic law, in relation to operators of a vehicle overtaking a bicycle or pedestrian

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 1122-a of the vehicle and traffic law, as added by chapter 413 of the laws of 2010, is amended to read as follows:
   § 1122-a.
-Overtaking a bicycle.
-[The] FOR CITIES HAVING  A  POPULATION OF LESS THAN ONE MILLION AND TOWNS AND VILLAGES, THE operator of a vehi- cle  overtaking, from behind, a bicycle proceeding on the same side of a roadway shall pass to the left of such bicycle at a [safe]  distance  OF NOT LESS THAN THREE FEET until safely clear thereof.
+Overtaking a bicycle OR PEDESTRIAN.
+[The]  (A)  FOR  CITIES HAVING A POPULATION OF LESS THAN ONE MILLION AND TOWNS AND VILLAGES, THE operator  of  a vehicle overtaking, from behind, a bicycle proceeding on the same side of a roadway shall pass to the left of such bicycle [at  a safe distance until safely clear thereof] WITH DUE CARE.
+  (I) FOR PURPOSES OF THIS SECTION, SUCH DUE CARE SHALL INCLUDE, BUT NOT BE LIMITED TO, MOVING FROM A LANE OR SHOULDER WHICH CONTAINS OR IS IMME- DIATELY  ADJACENT  TO  THE  BICYCLIST TO ANOTHER LANE UNTIL SAFELY CLEAR THEREOF,  PROVIDED  THAT  SUCH  MOVEMENT  OTHERWISE  COMPLIES  WITH  THE REQUIREMENTS  OF  THIS  CHAPTER  INCLUDING,  BUT  NOT  LIMITED  TO,  THE PROVISIONS OF SECTIONS ELEVEN HUNDRED TEN  AND  ELEVEN  HUNDRED  TWENTY- EIGHT OF THIS CHAPTER.
+  (II) IF MOVING FROM AN IMMEDIATELY ADJACENT LANE TO ANOTHER LANE WOULD NOT OTHERWISE COMPLY WITH THE REQUIREMENTS OF THIS CHAPTER, THE OPERATOR OF  SUCH VEHICLE SHALL PASS TO THE LEFT OF SUCH BICYCLE AT A DISTANCE OF NOT LESS THAN THREE FEET UNTIL SAFELY CLEAR THEREOF.
+  (III) IF MOVING FROM AN IMMEDIATELY ADJACENT LANE TO ANOTHER  LANE  OR PASSING TO THE LEFT OF SUCH BICYCLE AT A DISTANCE OF NOT LESS THAN THREE FEET  WOULD  NOT OTHERWISE COMPLY WITH THE REQUIREMENTS OF THIS CHAPTER, THE OPERATOR OF SUCH VEHICLE SHALL ONLY  PASS  SUCH  BICYCLE  IF,  AFTER

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04965-04-3
+ S. 1724--A  2

+ CONSIDERING  THE ACTUAL AND POTENTIAL HAZARDS THEN EXISTING, DOING SO IS REASONABLE AND PRUDENT UNDER THE CONDITIONS.
+  (B)  FOR  CITIES  HAVING A POPULATION OF LESS THAN ONE MILLION AND FOR TOWNS AND VILLAGES, THE OPERATOR  OF  A  VEHICLE  PASSING  A  PEDESTRIAN PROCEEDING  ON THE SAME SIDE OF A ROADWAY SHALL PASS TO THE LEFT OF SUCH PEDESTRIAN BY:  (I) MOVING FROM A LANE OR SHOULDER WHICH CONTAINS OR  IS IMMEDIATELY  ADJACENT  TO  THE  PEDESTRIAN  TO ANOTHER LANE UNTIL SAFELY CLEAR THEREOF, PROVIDED THAT SUCH MOVEMENT OTHERWISE COMPLIES  WITH  THE REQUIREMENTS  OF  THIS  CHAPTER  INCLUDING,  BUT  NOT  LIMITED  TO,  THE PROVISIONS OF SECTIONS ELEVEN HUNDRED TEN  AND  ELEVEN  HUNDRED  TWENTY- EIGHT  OF  THIS  CHAPTER; OR (II) IF MOVING FROM AN IMMEDIATELY ADJACENT LANE TO ANOTHER LANE WOULD NOT OTHERWISE COMPLY WITH THE REQUIREMENTS OF THIS CHAPTER, THE OPERATOR OF SUCH VEHICLE SHALL PASS  TO  THE  LEFT  OF SUCH  PEDESTRIAN  AT A DISTANCE OF NOT LESS THAN THREE FEET UNTIL SAFELY CLEAR THEREOF; OR (III) IF MOVING FROM AN IMMEDIATELY ADJACENT  LANE  TO ANOTHER  LANE OR PASSING TO THE LEFT OF SUCH PEDESTRIAN AT A DISTANCE OF NOT LESS THAN THREE FEET WOULD NOT OTHERWISE COMPLY  WITH  THE  REQUIRE- MENTS OF THIS CHAPTER, THE OPERATOR OF SUCH VEHICLE SHALL ONLY PASS SUCH PEDESTRIAN  IF,  AFTER CONSIDERING THE ACTUAL AND POTENTIAL HAZARDS THEN EXISTING, DOING SO IS REASONABLE AND PRUDENT UNDER THE CONDITIONS.
+  (C) FOR ANY CITY NOT COVERED UNDER THE PROVISIONS OF  SUBDIVISION  (A) OF  THIS  SECTION,  THE OPERATOR OF A VEHICLE OVERTAKING, FROM BEHIND, A BICYCLE PROCEEDING ON THE SAME SIDE OF A ROADWAY SHALL PASS TO THE  LEFT OF SUCH BICYCLE AT A SAFE DISTANCE UNTIL SAFELY CLEAR THEREOF.
   § 2.
 This act shall take effect on the one hundred eightieth day after it shall have become a law.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04965-01-3